 Status: Yellow-bellied Slider - Tier IV | Cumberland Slider - Tier III | Red-eared Slider - Introduced

-The Pond Slider is native in its Yellow-bellied subspecies to the coastal plain of Virginia, and in its Cumberland Subspecies on the Cumberland Plateau.
+The Pond Slider (or Common Slider) is native in its Yellow-bellied subspecies to the coastal plain of Virginia, and in its Cumberland Subspecies on the Cumberland Plateau.
 On the coast, it is a common denizen to marshes, swamps, and back waters where it can often be found basking.
 On the Cumberland Plateau, it is a rare inhabitant of the Holston River drainage, where hardly anything is known about it.
 Both of these subspecies are threatened by the introduced Red-eared Slider that is native to the Midwest, south to the western Gulf of Mexico.
 This subspecies was introduced to Virginia many years ago, but it seems to have been introduced to at least 48 countries, by my count, world wide including Brazil, the U.K., South Africa, the Canarias Islands, Japan, and New Zealand.
 Here it out competes native turtles, and even pushed the native Pond Slider subspecies out due to interbreeding.
 I have spoken to a few herpetologist that fear the Red-eared Slider could wipe out the already rare Cumberland Slider in the near future.
 That said, Virginia considers this subspecies "naturalized".
 Either way, this subspecies is here to stay.

 One can find Pond Sliders basking and breaching along almost any slow moving water sources in the state.
 Yellow-bellied Sliders are only found naively in the Coastal Plain, but a few have been introduced inland around cities.
 Red-eared Sliders are typically found in areas of high human traffic.
 I see several in places like Virginia Beach, Richmond, Martinsville, Blacksburg, Buena Vista, and NOVA.
 They tend not to be found in many rural areas though.
 So, while one could be found in a farm pond, it would be highly unlikely.